phfaster/StockPrice/README.md

 Stock Price is an application that provides real-time information about stock prices.

 ## Running
+**WARNING: running was tested only on Unix systems.
+There may be a problem with running Nginx on Windows.**
 1. Build Angular application with production environment:
 *Root repository folder*
 ```